godotengine/godot-docs/classes/class_gridmap.rst

 - :ref:`Array<class_Array>` **get_used_cells** **(** **)** const

-Array of :ref:`Vector3<class_Vector3>` with the non-empty cell coordinates in the grid map.
+Returns an array of :ref:`Vector3<class_Vector3>` with the non-empty cell coordinates in the grid map.

 ----